matthew-andrews/workshop-making-it-work-offline/03-offline-todo/10-review-requests-transactions/README.md

 ### Exercises

-- Try changing `transaction.oncomplete` to `request.success` inside `databaseTodosPut` in your todo app.
+- Try changing `transaction.oncomplete` to `request.onsuccess` inside `databaseTodosPut` in your todo app.
 What happens when you create todos?
 Why?
 - Reverse the order of the todos so that they added to the top, not the bottom, in our demo.
 - What would be different if we'd have used `add` instead of `put`?
 What are the benefits of one over the other?
 - Aside from `cursorRequest.lowerBound` what other approaches could you take to retrieving all the data from a table?